ONLINE HELP

 • Analyzing the result.

-The performance profiler is a tool that checks and optimizes the execution time of the processes of your site.
+The performance profiler checks and optimizes the execution time of the website processes.

 The principle is straightforward: